GuillaumeMMM/personal-blog/source/_posts/sparkARCustomShaders.md

 Now we would like to use this file inside SparkAR and get the same kind of effect on the camera for example.
 However, SparkAR can not really read .frag files directly, we’ll have to make it a .sca file that requires some changes as far as syntax is concerned.

-First of all, to be able to retrieve the global variables such as the position of each fragment, and the time variable, we need to import the **std** util (<a href="https://sparkar.facebook.com/ar-studio/learn/sparksl/sparksl-api/utils" class="link" target="_self">see the docs</a>):
+First of all, to be able to retrieve the global variables such as the position of each fragment, and the time variable, we need to import the **std** util (<a href="https://sparkar.facebook.com/ar-studio/learn/sparksl/sparksl-api/utils" >see the docs</a>):

 {% codeblock lang:c %}
     #import <utils>